PandaCoderSchool/Job4Students/README.md

 - Can search database to select students.
 - Will pay for application and services to get premium access into database.

-### For Schools, Colleges, Universities:
-- Review expectations from Student.
-- Review companies' expectations and requirements to update their program to fit them.

 ## OPTIONALS:
 ### For Students:
 - Can share jobs info to their friends through Email, SMS.